pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 2/2012 - 4/2014
 :	**QA Engineer**; [TCP Sistemas e Ingeniería](http://www.linkedin.com/company/tcp) @ [Telefónica Digital](http://www.tid.es) (Madrid, Spain)

-	Quality Assurance of [Movistar Wallet](http://todonfc.com/pagos/operadores/movistar-nfc/), the best contactless payment and identification system for Android, Blackberry and J2ME phones with NFC chip.
+	Quality Assurance of [Movistar Wallet](http://todonfc.com/pagos/operadores/movistar-nfc/), the best contactless payment system for Android, Blackberry and J2ME phones with NFC chip.
 I tested the integration between the application, the SIM card and its applets, the PoS, the servers, Visa and Mastercard management systems, management web interfaces, etc.

-	* Design, implementation, execution and maintenance of a wide range of tests and test suites (system, integration, functional, performance, smoke, acceptance, automatic).
+	* Design, implementation, execution and maintenance of a wide range of tests and test suites (integration, functional, automatic, acceptance, performance).
 	* Resolve small bugs when Development Team’s workload was high.
 	* Define application behaviour in points not thoroughly defined.